top of page

 CO-OP POLICIES

-All students and at least one parent/guardian per family MUST be registered with the Co-Op and have SIGNED medical forms on file at the Valley Co-Op for each student.
+All students and at least one parent/guardian per family MUST be registered with the Co-Op and have paid registration fees for each student.
 Note that occasionally individual events have specific waivers and forms that are required by contractors hired for an event.
 Participants must ALSO sign these individual event waivers to participate in that specific event.

-Each event requires an RSVP for each student--the site member will RSVP and then add the names of the students attending in their RSVP form.
-If you have students that are attending but not actually part of the Co-Op, please add them to the RSVP as well.
+Each individual event requires an RSVP for each student--the site member (parent) will RSVP online and then add the names of the students attending in their RSVP form.
+If you have younger family members (brothers and sisters) that are attending and wish to take part in the event, but are not actually part of the Co-Op, please add them to the RSVP as well (younger siblings or visiting cousins).
 The RSVP feature serves as a headcount for the total number of students and parents participating in the event.
+Co-Op events are limited by space—if it is possible for non-co-op members to participate in an event that they are registered for, the event coordinator will contact the registered parent/guardian to notify them of space available and any associated cost.
+Please note that only students actively enrolled in the Co-Op (ages 5-18) are included in the registration fee and sponsored by donors.

 Most events' RSVP windows close 1 week prior to the event date, though there are exceptions to this rule and the RSVP close date is noted on each individual event's information.
-If your student has RSVP'd for an event and they cancel after the RSVP close date or they do not come to an event that they have RSVP'd for, the site member will be charged one event fee per student who does not attend but had an RSVP.
-If your student does not arrive for their events or cancels after the RSVP close date 3 times in one school year (August through May), they will unfortunately not be able to continue in the Valley Co-Op.
-Requests for exceptions to this rule will be considered on a case-by-case basis.
+If your student has RSVP’d for an event but does not arrive or cancels after the RSVP close date 3 times in one school year (August through May), their membership will be under review and membership may be revoked.
+Reviews of and requests for exceptions to this rule will be considered on a case-by-case basis.

 CODE OF CONDUCT

 All students and parents are expected to know and follow the rules in our Code of Conduct while at any event facilitated by the Valley Co-Op.
-Students and parents are expected to use this code during interactions with any other student, parent, teacher, facilitator, volunteer, and/or contractor.
-Failure to adhere to the policies that follow may result in immediate termination of students' or parents' memberships in the Valley Co-Op.
+Students and parents are expected to utilize this code during interactions with any other student, parent, teacher, facilitator, volunteer, and/or contractor.
+Failure to adhere to the policies that follow may result in immediate termination of students' or parents' memberships in the Valley Co-Op with NO refund of registration fees.

 • Be Polite to All